DSJoo-CFD/RANS-model-for-buoyant-flows/README.md

   > wmake

 ## 4. Run the Examples
-The "run" folder contains the problems validated in the paper.
+The "run" folder contains some example problems.

 You can run these examples just like any conventional OpenFOAM tutorial.